Newsletter Subscribe

 Neighbourhood Pizza

-When the minds behind some of Melbourne’s most-loved cafés (Pillar of Salt, Lobbs, Vacation) open up a pizza joint, you know it’s going to be good.
-Neighbourhood brings panache to the art of pizzamaking, spinning fluffy Neapolitan-style bases and spreading them with the freshest produce on the market.
-There’s lovely starters to share like calamari fritte and mussels in white wine, plus a snappy cocktail list to get the weekend started – one limoncello spritz, please!
+When the minds behind some of Melbourne’s most-loved cafes (Pillar of Salt, Lobbs, Vacation) open up a pizza joint, you know it’s going to be good.
+Neighbourhood brings panache to the art of pizza making, spinning fluffy Neapolitan-style bases and spreading them with the freshest produce on the market.
+There are lovely starters to share like calamari fritti and mussels in white wine, plus a snappy cocktail list to get the weekend started – one Limoncello Spritz, please!

 20 Beatty Avenue, Armadale